News

 After 10 years at an academic practice, Dr. Preeya K. Gupta opened her own ophthalmology practice in July.
 As the founder and managing director of Triangle Eye Consultants, which is “dedicated to providing (patients) the latest treatment advances in cataract surgery, dry eye disease treatments and corneal disease management,” Dr. Gupta and her team immediately began using compounded eye drops from OSRX®.

 Being part of an academic institution for the first part of my career provided an ideal foundation for my education and growth.
-Over time, as with many practices, becoming a higher volume cataract surgeon eventually created stresses in the system such that both doctors and patients were confused about post-operative drops in terms of what was being prescribed and what the patient received.
+Over time, as with many practices, becoming a higher volume surgeon eventually created stresses in the system such that both doctors and patients were confused about post-operative drops in terms of what was being prescribed and what the patient received.
 When we opened the doors at Triangle Eye Consultants earlier this year, we decided in our nimble environment to explore some new methods to address some of the major pain-points for patients and clinicians.

 Click Here to Request an OSRX Price Quote